Ryouh/Feats-Revisited/Feats.md

 ### Labyrinth Senses

 Your days guarding dark places or even a labyrinth made your body adapt to your duties.
-You gain the following benefits:

 * You can perfectly recall every path you have traveled.
 * You gain dark vision up to a range of 60 feet.